Upfront Commitment in Online Resource Allocation with Patient Customers: Polytope-based Resource Allocation (POLYRA) Algorithms

 \textbf{State.} At any point in time, our algorithm keeps track of a state $\stateB$ which consists of the following $K+M$ dimensional vector of non-negative numbers:

 We will refer to each index of the state as a \textit{bucket}.
+All accepted agents are assigned to a bucket and the bucket keeps track of the number of such agents assigned to it.
 These buckets are illustrated more visually in Figure \ref{fig:buckets}.
-As agents are accepted from the arrival sequence, they are assigned to these buckets.
-Note that $\bucketij{k}{j}$, $k\in [M]$ and $j\in [2]$, or $\bucket{k}$, $k\in \{M+1, \ldots, K\}$, simply refers to the number of agents that have been assigned to that particular bucket. \begin{itemize} \item \textbf{First row.} In any given time period $t$, the first row of buckets (i.e., $(\bucketOneOne, \bucketTwoOne, \ldots, \bucketMOne, \bucketMPlusOne, \ldots, \bucketK)$) keeps track of the number of agents of the $K$ types that have been allocated one of the $C$ resources from this time period.
-For $k \in [M]$, the bucket $\bucketij{k}{1}$ contains type $k$ agents who have been allocated a resource from the current time period.
-Some of these agents may have been accepted in time period $t-1$ and allocated the resource from step 2 of time period $t$.
-Others may be flexible agents that arrived in time period $t$ whom we decided to allocate a resource to, even though they would be willing to wait until time period $t+1$.
-For $k \in \{M+1, \ldots, K\}$, the bucket $\bucket{k}$ simply contains type $k$ agents whom we have allocated one of this period's $C$ resources to.
-Since such agents are inflexible, they must have been accepted in the current time period $t$.
+We use $\bucketij{k}{j}$, $k\in [M]$ and $j\in [2]$, or $\bucket{k}$, $k\in \{M+1, \ldots, K\}$ to refer to both the bucket itself or as well as the number of agents assigned to it. \begin{itemize}[leftmargin=*] \item \textbf{First row.} In any given time period $t$, the first row of buckets from Figure \ref{fig:buckets} keeps track of the number of agents of each type that have been accepted and \textit{we plan on serving} in period $t$'s service phase.
+More precisely, for $i \in [M]$, bucket $B_{i,1}$ and for $i \in \{M+1,\ldots, K\}$ bucket $\bucket{i}$ store agents of type $i$ that we definitely going to serve using the $C$ capacity available at the end of the current period $t$.

-\item \textbf{Second row. } Each bucket in the second row $\bucketij{k}{2}$, $k\in [M]$, is the number of agents of flexible type $k$ that we have accepted but have not yet allocated a resource to.
-These buckets only exist for the flexible types, and it is clear that any agent assigned to $\bucketij{k}{2}$ must have arrived in the current time period $t$.
+\item \textbf{Second row. } Each bucket in the second row $\bucketij{k}{2}$, $k\in [M]$ captures the number of type $k$ agents we have accepted that we tentatively \textit{plan on carrying over} to period $t+1$ and servicing in that period's service phase. \end{itemize}

-\end{itemize} Recall from our 4 step process in Section \ref{sec:model:model_definitions} that any algorithm must describe how it performs steps 3 and 4.
-Step 3 represents the acceptance decision, which deals with this idea of a feasible polytope.
-Step 4 involves deciding how to allocate leftover resources at the end of each time period.
+In other words, at any moment in time, the state $\stateB$ describes how we are planning on servicing the agents we have accepted and are still waiting for service.
+We now describe how we update the states during the arrival phase and service phase.

-\textbf{Acceptance Rule and Feasible Polytope.} Upon the arrival of an agent of type $k$, we will accept them if and only doing so can lead to a state that remains feasible in $\feasible$.
-We define that more precisely as follows:
+{\textbf{Arrival phase: acceptance rule.} Upon the arrival of an agent of type $i$, we will accept them if there is a way to update the state while maintaining feasibility.
+More precisely, we split into two cases based on whether type $i$ is impatient or partially patient.